stateless-solutions/markdown-content/basic-concepts.md

 ---
 # Basic Concepts

-## Secure API Services
+## Verifiable APIs

-API services in Stateless are specifically built to provide a safe and reliable data source for blockchain developers.
-These services operate on a decentralized node network, adhering to our custom RPC modifications and offering signed attestations for every request they service.
+Stateless's APIs are built to provide safe and reliable decentralized data sources for developers.
+Operating across a distributed node network, the Stateless protocol enables efficient client-side verification, whether historically or in real-time.
 <br/><br/>

-Developers on Stateless build their custom buckets of providers to service their needs.
-This approach differs from conventional networks, where you have little to no control over what nodes are servicing your requests.
-By receiving data from multiple providers, developers on Stateless have a reliable source of truth that they control and can configure to their own tolerance thresholds.
-<br/><br/>

-## Blockchain Provider Buckets
+## Data Provider Buckets

-In the Stateless middleware, a provider bucket refers to a personalized selection of blockchain nodes chosen by developers to service their requests.
+A provider bucket refers to a personalized selection of blockchain nodes chosen by developers to service their requests.
 Unlike conventional networks where nodes are assigned randomly, provider buckets empower developers to customize their service network.
 Each bucket can